MySQL

 scan.incremental.close-idle-reader.enabled

-Specifies whether to close an idle reader after the snapshot phase is complete.
+Specifies whether to close idle readers after the snapshot is complete.

 No